Mbed-TLS/mbedtls/SECURITY.md

 #### Block Ciphers

 Currently there are four block ciphers in Mbed TLS: AES, CAMELLIA, ARIA and DES.
-The Mbed TLS implementation uses lookup tables, which are vulnerable to timing attacks.
+The pure software implementation in Mbed TLS implementation uses lookup tables, which are vulnerable to timing attacks.

 **Workarounds:**

 - Turn on hardware acceleration for AES.
 This is supported only on selected architectures and currently only available for AES.
 See configuration options `MBEDTLS_AESCE_C`, `MBEDTLS_AESNI_C` and `MBEDTLS_PADLOCK_C` for details.
-- Add a secure alternative implementation (typically a bitsliced implementation or hardware acceleration) for the vulnerable cipher.
+- Add a secure alternative implementation (typically hardware acceleration) for the vulnerable cipher.
 See the [Alternative Implementations Guide](docs/architecture/alternative-implementations.md) for more information.
-- Instead of a block cipher, use ChaCha20/Poly1305 for encryption and data origin authentication.
+- Use cryptographic mechanisms that are not based on block ciphers.
+In particular, for authenticated encryption, use ChaCha20/Poly1305 instead of block cipher modes.
+For random generation, use HMAC\_DRBG instead of CTR\_DRBG.

 ### Physical attacks

-Physical attacks are out of scope.
+Physical attacks are out of scope (eg. power analysis or radio emissions).
 Any attack using information about or influencing the physical state of the hardware is considered physical, independently of the attack vector.
 (For example Row Hammer and Screaming Channels are considered physical attacks.)
 If physical attacks are present in a use case or a user application's threat model, it needs to be mitigated by physical countermeasures.